JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 ii) If cluster output folder exists in this project dir, delete it.

 ii) Run runClusteringTool.py to run the project.
-Notice only folders for 2 faces are produced in output/, although 3 input identities (13 images total) were supplied.
-The masked face was not found.
+Notice that 0 output folder is produced, as the ai fails to detect the identities while in masks.

 ----Run God's modification